Connor12858/.github/profile/README.md

 ---

 ## About
-- Backend-first mindset
-- Interested in systems, performance, and stuff under the hood
+Backend-first developer with an interest in systems, performance, and how things behave under real load.
-- Automotive background influences how I think about engineering
+Automotive background shapes how I approach engineering: diagnose first, optimize second, ship when it’s solid.
-- Always building something, even if it’s not public yet
+Always building something, even if it never makes it to a public repo.

-I care more about **clean logic, reliability, and learning fast** than chasing buzzwords.

 ---

 ## Tech
-**Languages**
-- Python
-- C / C++
-- Bash
+**Languages:** Python, C/C++, Bash

-**Focus**
-- Backend architecture
-- Networking & low-level concepts
-- Automation & tooling

-**Interests**
-- Automotive engineering
-- Performance tuning (code and machines)
+**Focus:** Backend architecture, networking, low-level concepts, automation
-- Breaking things to understand them
+**Interests:** Automotive engineering, performance tuning, breaking things to understand them

 ---